s0p4L1n3/EJBCA-docker-compose-NGINX-TLS/README.md

 ```

 At the end of the deployment, you will see some indications on how to get the SuperAdmin.p12 certificate.
-At the moment (21 June 2023) there is a bug and we can not enroll the Initial SuperAdmin through the UI ([check](https://github.com/Keyfactor/ejbca-ce/discussions/302#discussioncomment-6228311))

 <details>